Arcadia 2020 will be held at Arcadia Sanctuary in Amherst County, Virginia.

 The closest towns are Buena Vista and Amherst.
 Larger cities in the vicinity include Lynchburg, Staunton, Charlottesville, and Roanoke.

 The nearest restaurants are at least 20 miles away along Route 29 and Route 60.
 There are no grocery stores.
 The nearest Walmart is 30 miles away in Madison Heights, VA.
 The nearest Food Lion 18 miles away in Amherst.
 Ogden's Grocery is a small gas station and convenience store and is 7 miles away along Route 60 near where it intersects with Road 631.

 The closest major airports are likely either the Charlottesville-Albemarle Airport (approximately 1.25 hours away) or the Roanoke-Blacksburg Regional Airport (approximately 1.5 hours away).

-Average temperature reports for Cumberland, VA in October show highs in the mid-70s and and lows in the mid-40s.
+Average temperature reports for Amherst County, VA in October show highs around 70 degrees and and lows in the mid-40s.